mvdh7/PyCO2SYS/docs/index.md

 ## Citation

+See [the original MATLAB repo](https://github.com/jamesorr/CO2SYS-MATLAB) for more detailed information on versions and citation.

   * If you use any CO2SYS-related software, please cite the original work by Lewis and Wallace (1998) [[LW98](refs/#LW98)].
   * If you use CO2SYS.m, please cite van Heuven et al. (2011) [[HPR11](refs/#HPR11)].
   * If you use errors.m or derivnum.m, please cite Orr et al. (2018) [[OEDG18](refs/#OEDG18)].